AS Of June 2017, We're Trialling Ongoing Diversity Initiatives:

 There are a bunch of other great events happening in the Auckland region - namely, the IoT Meetups, Colab Weekly Maker Nights, and Embedded Systems Meetups.
 Not everyone interested in hardware will be able to fit at our events, so it’s a great excuse to support other initiatives too.

 And finally, we appreciate you, fellow Hardware lover.
-We value you regardless of your gender, what you look like, how old you are, or where you come from.
 We hope you'll continue supporting us in our mission to showcase New Zealand's coolest hardware and bring amazing people together!

 Interested in coming along to future events?